-- Nominee must have a cumulative grade point average of 2.5 or above.
+- Nominee must have a cumulative grade point average of 2.5 or above, as listed in LOCUS.

 - Students vote on finalists.

-- Dr. Kelly screens final roster to achieve balance based upon race, ethnicity, religion, major, gender, and sexual orientation.
+- The Vice President for Student Deveopment screens final roster to achieve balance based upon race, ethnicity, religion, major, gender, and sexual orientation.

 - Click the following to read the Excellence Awards 2014 Committee's Principles of Ethics.